Yoon Chae-kyung: Early life

 Yoon Chae-kyung was born on July 7, 1996, in Incheon and grew up in Siheung.
 She graduated from Eungye Middle School and Hanlim Multi Art School.

 Career

 2012–14: Puretty and Kara Project

-In September 2012, Yoon debuted as a member of DSP Media's Japan-based girl group Puretty, releasing the singles "Cheki Love" in 2012 and "Shwa Shwa Baby" in 2013 for the anime series Pretty Rhythm: Dear My Future.
-To coincide with the tie-in, the character Chae-kyung, based on her, appeared as part of the main cast.
-The group disbanded in 2014, with plans for its members to become part of other groups.
+On September 5, 2012, Chaekyung debuted in the girl group Puretty, which was a South Korean group based in Japan.
+They were planning to debut in South Korea as well.
+Puretty had their first performance at the 2012 Tokyo Toy Show and sang the song "Cheki Love" which is the theme song for the anime Pretty Rhythm: Dear My Future.
+The group disbanded in January 2014 without making their Korean debut.

-In mid-2014, Yoon participated in Kara Project, a reality show in which seven trainees competed to become new members of the girl group Kara.
+In mid-2014, Yoon participated in Kara Project, a reality show to competed become new members of the girl group Kara.

 2016: Produce 101, C.I.V.A and I.B.I

 In early 2016, Yoon represented DSP Media on Produce 101, a show where the final 11 contestants formed the girl group I.O.I.
 In the final episode, she was ranked in 16th place.
 On May 1, she released a digital single in collaboration with April's Chaewon titled "Clock" (Korean: 시계).

 In July 2016, she was cast as a trainee in Mnet's mockumentary series The God of Music 2 with a few other Produce 101 contestants and later formed the project girl group, C.I.V.A, which released the song "Why" featuring Miryo.

 In August 2016, she joined LOEN Entertainment's project group IBI.
 The group released the digital single "Molae Molae" (Korean: 몰래몰래) on August 18.
 On November 11, it was revealed that she would be joining April, following the departure of one of its members.